 Social/Medical Need

-Supporting evidence is required from a professional such a Consultant Doctor or registered health professional demonstrating why it is essential for the child to attend the Nursery school and the difficulties that would be caused if the child was unable to attend this Nursery.
-This evidence must confirm the circumstances of the case and must set out why the nursery is the most appropriate school for the child.
+Supporting evidence is required from a professional such a Consultant Doctor or registered health professional demonstrating why it is essential for the child to attend the Nursery school and the difficulties that would be caused if the child was unable to attend this School.
+This evidence must confirm the circumstances of the case and must set out why the School is the most appropriate school for the child.

 Waiting List